 The minimum certification requirements are:

 A firm must be a small business as defined by the federal government that is at least 51 percent owned and controlled by one or more socially and economically disadvantaged individuals.
 The management and daily operations of the business must also be conducted by such individuals.
-The business cannot exceed the minimum gross receipts averaged over a 3-year period and the owner’s personal net worth cannot exceed $1.32 million.
+The business cannot exceed t$23.98 million averaged over a 3-year period and the owner’s personal net worth cannot exceed $1.32 million.

 To be certified as a DBE, a firm must meet all certification eligibility standards.
 The Authority will make its certification decisions based on the facts as a whole.